-States are encouraged by FEMA to prioritize FMA project grant applications that include severe repetitive loss properties.
+States are encouraged by FEMA to prioritize FMA project grant applications that include Severe Repetitive Loss (SRL) Properties.
 These include structures with four or more losses each with a claim of at least $5,000 and with the cumulative amount of such claims payments exceeding $20,000; or for which at least 2 separate claims payments have been made with the cumulative amounts exceeding the market value of the structure.
-State and communities are also encouraged to develop Plans that address the mitigation of repetitive loss properties.
+State and communities are also encouraged to develop Hazard Mitigation Plans that address the mitigation of repetitive loss properties.

-The overall FMA Goal is "to fund cost-effective measures that reduce or eliminate the long-term risk of damage to buildings, manufactured homes, and other NFIP-insurable structures."
+FMA's overall goal is "to fund cost-effective measures that reduce or eliminate the long-term risk of damage to buildings, manufactured homes, and other NFIP-insurable structures."

 Cost share availability under the FMA Grant program depends on the type of properties included in the grant.
-Severe Repetitive Loss Properties may receive up to 100% Federal funding and repetitive loss properties may receive up to 90% Federal funding.
-Insured properties and planning grants may receive up to 75% of the eligible cost of activities.
-The non-Federal share may be met with cash, contributions, certain other grants such as Community Development Block Grants, Increased Cost of Compliance flood insurance payments, or in-kind services.
+Severe Repetitive Loss (SRL) Properties may receive up to 100 percent federal funding and Repetitive Loss (RL) Properties may receive up to 90 percent federal funding.
+Insured properties and planning grants may receive up to 75 percent of the eligible cost of activities.
+The non-federal share may be met with cash, contributions, certain other grants such as Community Development Block Grants, Increased Cost of Compliance flood insurance payments, or in-kind services.

-GEMA/HS Hazard Mitigation staff provides technical assistance to local governments for project application preparation upon request.
-All applications start with the completion of a pre-application which are available by project type as shown on the right side of this web page.
+GEMA/HS Hazard Mitigation staff offers technical assistance to local governments for project identification and application preparation.
+All applications start with the completion of a pre-application which is available for download here.

-Additional information about the FMA program is available on FEMA’s website at:
+Additional information about the FMA program is available on FEMA’s website here.